michaelshiloh/ArduinoRoboticsSummer2017/README.md

 Some of you are still working to add those features.
 I admire your effort and will consider these in grading.

-I will most credit for additional features that you are able to get working and have properly documented.
+I will give most credit for additional features that you are able to get working and have properly documented.

 I will give less, but some, credit for well-described partial work that is not